JordanMajd/MissionControl/Docs/Modding.md

 ### Setup Mission Control

-How to install this mod TODO.
+TODO: How to install [Mission Control](https://github.com/JordanMajd/MissionControl)

-In the meantime see [README.md](/README.md) for instructions on compiling it yourself.
+- TODO publish release
+- If you are comfortable running and compiling code, see [README.md](/README.md) for instructions building the mod yourself

 ### Setup Unity Explorer